mmat11/cthulhu/README.md

     Cthulhu will forward _message_ in all the groups in which `#tag` is part of `crosspost_tags`.

-4. Admin/mod permissions with commands, configurable per group in config.yml.
+4. Admin/mod permissions with commands, configurable per group.

 5. Broadcast: